MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 	- Also the product could be illegal in the country of production
 - **Infant industry Argument**
 	- Infant/undeveloped industries have <mark style="background: #ADCCFFA6;">higher costs</mark>, so they may be protected
+		- Mature foreign firms are able to sell at lower prices so infant industries are priced out
 - **Diversification Argument**
 	- If you **specialise** you are <mark style="background: #ADCCFFA6;">putting your eggs in one basket</mark> - if the industry is destroyed, there are massive impacts if it is damaged